 to comfort us all.

 For it is God’s will that you take it

 with great joy and happiness

-as if Jesus had showed it to you all.
+as if Jesus had shown it to you all.

 And inasmuch as you love God better,

-it is of more value to you than to me.
+it is more value to you than to me.

-I say this not to them that are wise,
+I speak not to them that are wise,

 but I say it to you that are simple